robbiebarrat/rapping-neural-network/README.md

 # Rapping-neural-network
 This is a generative art project I made for my high school's programming club - which ~I'm the president/founder of~ I was the president/founder of until I graduated the other month.

-It's a neural network that has been trained on rap songs, and can use any lyrics you feed it and write a new song (it now writes *word by word* as opposed to *line by line*) that rhymes and has a flow (to an extent).
+It's a neural network that has been trained on Kanye West's discography, and can use any lyrics you feed it and write a new song *word by word* that rhymes and has a flow (to an extent).

 Quartz did a really nice profile on me and the program here; https://qz.com/920091/a-west-virginia-teen-taught-himself-how-to-build-a-rapping-ai-using-kanye-west-lyrics/